azalty/sm-zeph-gifts/README.md

 This is because the plugin uses the old syntax, and I didn't bother fixing it.
 Most plugins that use this plugin are also in the old syntax, and I don't want to break anything.

+You can download SM 1.7 here: https://www.sourcemod.net/downloads.php?branch=1.7-dev (You should keep your server on the latest SourceMod version.
+Only use 1.7 to compile this plugin.)

 ## Notes
 Modified the plugin for my private needs, but here it is.
 Includes some changes and fixes: